-Hawke brought the ALP back into government at the general election on 5 March 1983, by gaining a 15-seat majority over the Liberal-National coalition in the House of Representatives.
-The ALP also held 30 Senate seats, compared to the 28 of the coalition, five of the Democrats and one Independent.
+Hawke brought the ALP back into government at the general election on 5 March 1983, gaining a 15-seat majority over the Liberal-National coalition in the House of Representatives.
+The ALP also held 30 Senate seats, compared to the 28 coalition, five Democrats and one Independent.

-Concerned with the divisiveness of recent events, Hawke's first major step as Prime Minister was to conduct an 'Economic Summit' meeting in Canberra from 11 to 14 April 1983.
+Concerned with the divisiveness of recent events, Hawke's first major step as Prime Minister was to conduct an 'Economic Summit' meeting in Canberra on 11-14 April 1983.
 Present were political parties and union and employer organisations.
 The idea was to attempt a national consensus on economic policy.
 The 'Wages Accord' with unions, a by-product of the Economic Summit, became a major part of government economic policy.

 The Hawke government also floated the Australian dollar on international money markets and allowed the operation of foreign-owned banks as first steps towards deregulating the national economy.